Neuro-Urology

 - Sexual dysfunction

-However, there are certain complex neuro urological conditions particularly patients with spinal injury or spina bifida that will need more specialist urological care.
-Spinal injuries specialist urology is usually embedded in the spinal injuries’ centres
+However, there are certain complex neuro urological conditions, particularly patients with spinal injuries or spina bifida that will need more specialist urological care.
+Such care is usually embedded in the spinal injury centres.

 GIRFT Improving functional reconstructive urology and urogynaecology service delivery - February 2025